woocommerce/woocommerce/readme.txt

 * Fix - Rounding for mijireh tax ex. price
 * Fix - Fixed is_on_sale function for products without prices
 * Fix - Updated blockui to prevent errors in WP 3.6
+* Fix - Extra data sanitization in some places

 = 2.0.10 - 15/05/2013 =
 * Tweak - Searching for SKU in admin panel can also be done via lowercase 'sku:' instead of just 'SKU:'